Management: Line management

-Line managers include supervisors, section leaders, forepersons and team leaders.
-They focus on controlling and directing regular employees.
-They are usually responsible for assigning employees' tasks, guiding and supervising employees on day-to-day activities, ensuring the quality and quantity of production and/or service, making recommendations and suggestions to employees on their work, and channeling employee concerns that they cannot resolve to mid-level managers or other administrators.
-First-level or "front line" managers also act as role models for their employees.
-In some types of work, front line managers may also do some of the same tasks that employees do, at least some of the time.
-For example, in some restaurants, the front line managers will also serve customers during a very busy period of the day.
-In general, line managers are considered part of the workforce and not part of the organization's proper management despite performing traditional management functions.
+Line managers include supervisors, section leaders, forepersons, and team leaders.
+They focus on controlling and directing regular employees, either in direct service delivery or in back-office areas of work.
+They are usually responsible for assigning employees tasks, guiding and supervising employees on day-to-day activities, ensuring the quality and quantity of production and/or service, making recommendations and suggestions to employees on their work, and channeling employee concerns that they cannot resolve to mid-level managers or other administrators.
+Low-level, frontline or "front-line" managers also act as role models for their team members.
+Deficits in frontline management can impact critically on service delivery and customer satisfaction.